Table of contents

-Succession planning is a proactive process that identifies and develops employees to fill key leadership positions within a business or organisation.
+Succession planning is a proactive process that identifies and develops employees to fill key leadership positions within a business or organization.
 It involves planning for the future by identifying potential candidates and creating a strategy to develop their skills and knowledge to prepare them for leadership roles.
-When the global pandemic brought workplaces to a halt, many organisations acknowledged an increased need for organisational resilience, with McKinsey consulting claiming that organisations need to radically rethink their workforce planning.
-Succession planning is crucial for organisational success as it ensures continuity in leadership, reduces risks associated with leadership transitions, and supports business growth and sustainability.
+When the global pandemic brought workplaces to a halt, many organizations acknowledged an increased need for organizational resilience, with McKinsey consulting claiming that organizations need to radically rethink their workforce planning.
+Succession planning is crucial for organizational success as it ensures continuity in leadership, reduces risks associated with leadership transitions, and supports business growth and sustainability.

 This guide will cover the importance of succession planning, the steps involved in creating a succession plan, such as identifying key positions, assessing current employees, and developing a training and development plan.
 We will also discuss how to implement and maintain a successful plan by tracking progress, monitoring potential candidates, and adjusting the plan as needed.